 Another mistake many photographers make when boosting a post on Facebook is to not set up a Custom Audience.
 Facebook gives you amazing insights and tools to target EXACTLY who you want and, in turn, not target people you don’t want.
 Why is this valuable?
 Well, for starters, the better your targeting is, the better your ad will be received.
 The better it is received, the cheaper it will be for you.
 And, most importantly, the better it is received, the more value you will get from it.

 You might not know this, but Facebook charges you less for a boost (or ad) that gets better engagement.
 But when you think about it, it makes sense.
-Facebook is all about making sure their users have as good of an experience as possible.
+Facebook is all about making sure its users have as good of an experience as possible.
 But, they also have to make money.
 So, they do that through boosting and advertisements.
 To maximize happiness and profit, they reward advertisers who present highly engaging boosts and ads by charging them less.
 So not only is it in your best interest to create an ad that performs well, but your budget will thank you as well.

 Understanding who your ideal clients are will give you the chance to share applicable content, which will help you put the right message in front of the right people at the right time.
 Are your couples in their 30’s and all from your region?
 Or perhaps you attract young couples just graduating from college.
 This is a Facebook boost post tip that will help you be more precise and specific.
 The more precise and specific you are, the better your boost will do, and less you will spend.